gnuton/RagBag/Docs/Scala.md

 # Classes #
 Scala files can have more than one class.

 Let's start to have a look at class fields.
 Those can be public or private.
 In both cases Scala creates private or public getter and setters method.
+Class fields must be always initialized
 ```scala
 class MyClass {
   private var x : Int = 0; // as in other langs private fields are accessible only from this class